ZiyadHammad/RapidSum/README.md

 # Description

-RapidSum is a simple web application that leverages advanced AI technology to summarize articles from URLs.
+RapidSum is a simple web application that leverages AI to summarize articles from URLs.
 Users can paste a URL into the application, and it will utilize the Article Extractor and Summarizer API, powered by GPT, to extract the body of the article and generate a concise summary.

 ### Live Demo